C0rvust/Modular-Taskbar/README.md

 # Modular-Taskbar
 A Rainmeter skin that acts as a taskbar replacement.

+This skin **does not** effect your stock Windows Taskbar in any way; should you choose to remove it (by whatever means avaliable) is your freedom.

 The minimum required version of Rainmeter is version [4.4 Beta Release - r3338](https://www.rainmeter.net/).

 ![Preview](https://user-images.githubusercontent.com/40166216/73678141-a209e500-46af-11ea-8045-974914203a1c.png)